srijan-paul/snap/doc.md

 }
 ```

-For loops in snap come with an extra bit of power.
+For loops in snap come with an tiny bit of extra power.
 The
 general for loops look like this:

 ```lua